teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-white">

 Listing all your stalls:

-1. Type `list` into the *Command Box*.
-1. Press `Enter` to execute.
+Type `list` into the *Command Box* and press `Enter` to execute.

 Outcome:

 1. The Result Display will show a success message.
-1. You can now see all your stalls in the *lsit Panel*.
+1. You can now see all your stalls in the *List Panel*.
 </div>

 ![ListOutcome](images/userGuide/listOutcome.png)

 ### 4.2.2 Viewing a stall : `view-stall`

-You can use this command to view details from a specific stall from the database.
+You can use this command to view details from a specific stall from **FoodNotes**.

 **Format:**